 Our institution tests its emergency response procedures at least annually to ensure that our institution's plans and procedures are viable and allow our institution and partner public safety officials an opportunity to practice responding to various emergencies and dangerous situations.
-These tests are coordinated by Emergency Management and key departments on campus responsible for responding to or facilitating response-and-recovery operations after an incident.
+These tests are coordinated by Emergency Management and key departments on campus responsible for responsible for responding to or facilitating response-and-recovery operations after an incident.

-Our emergency procedures tests are scheduled and contain drills and exercises.
-These tests follow the Homeland Security Exercise and Evaluation Program (HSEEP) guidelines.
+Our institution has procedures in place to test our emergency.
+Our emergency procedures tests are scheduled and contain drills and Evaluation Program (HSEEP) guidelines.

-More information about our emergency response procedures and their testing can be found on the Emergency Management website (usf.edu/em), within each USF System institutions' EOP, and on Emergency Situation Protective Action cards within each classroom on our campus.
+More information about our emergency response procedures and their testing can be found on the Emergency Management website (http://usf.edu/em), within each USF System institutions' EOP, and on Emergency Situation Protective Action cards within each classroom on our campus.
 A sample Emergency Situation Protective Action card is provided in APPENDIX H.